 Applications are accepted from advanced doctoral students currently enrolled in APA-approved clinical, counseling or professional psychology programs.
 We place precedence on creating an open and affirming environment for students of all backgrounds.

 Include your vita, three letters of recommendation (preferably from clinical supervisors) and a graduate transcript.
 The application deadline is November 4.

 Applicants must have completed a minimum of 500 hours of direct clinical contact.
 Applicants who have completed a minimum of 3 integrated testing reports will be preferred; a minimum of 1 integrated testing report is required.

 Interns must be within 25 minutes of the University on the 35 days that they are on call for a 24 hour period.

 Notification: Our program is a member of APPIC and follows that organization’s application and acceptance policies.
 All applications are screened; personal interviews will be scheduled by December 5th with those students whose interests and qualifications appear most compatible with our training program.
 Interviews will be held during the second and third weeks in December – please refer to our APPIC profile for details on the interview process: https://membership.appic.org/directory/display/701

 Under University of Massachusetts Amherst requirements, employment is contingent upon a successful Criminal Offender Record Information (CORI) check.
 This will be completed by the university's Human Resources department prior to the start of employment.

-Jennifer Lexington, Ph.D., Coordinator of Doctoral Psychology Training
+Jennifer Lexington, Ph.D., Interim Coordinator of Training, Coordinator of Doctoral Psychology Training

 University of Massachusetts Amherst